microsoft/pi-azure-recipes/03_cv/readme.md

-# Getting telemetry from a Raspberry Pi to Azure
+# Using Azure Computer Vision on a Raspberry Pi

 ## Overview